symbiote-library/docker-project/readme.md

 ### MySQL

-**Connect into the mysql client**
+#### Connect into the mysql client

 `./dr.sh mysql [connection-parameters]`

-**Import a database file**
+#### Import a database file
 `./dr.sh mysqlimport -u [USERNAME] -p[YOUR_PASSWORD] [DATABASE_NAME] < inputfile-on-host.sql`

-eg.
-I copy a *.sql file into the root of my project folder, run the following command, and then delete the *.sql file.
+E.g. I copy a *.sql file into the root of my project folder, run the following command, and then delete the *.sql file.
-`./dr.sh mysqlimport -u root -ppassword project-name < backup.sql`
+`./dr.sh mysqlimport -u root -ppassword project-name < backup.sql`.

-From the docker examples;
+From the docker examples:

 The following command starts another mysql container instance and runs the mysql command line client against your original mysql container, allowing you to execute SQL statements against your database instance:

 `$ docker run -it --network project_default --rm mysql:5.6 sh -c 'exec mysql -h"$MYSQL_TCP_ADDR" -P"$MYSQL_TCP_PORT" -uroot -p"$MYSQL_ENV_MYSQL_ROOT_PASSWORD"'`

-Or to just execute a command
+Or to just execute a command:

 `docker run -it --network project_default --rm mysql mysql -hmysql56 -uroot -p`

-Loading a database file
+Loading a database file:

 `docker run -i --network project_default --rm mysql:5.6 mysql -hmysql56 -uroot -ppassword databasename < dbfile.sql`

-## XDebug and other extensions or configuration
+#### XDebug and other extensions or configuration

 Enabling extensions and specific PHP config needs to be done as part of the relevant PHP containers' startup commands.
 The default php images are configured with some modules disabled as per production requirements.
-These can be enabled as part of the docker-compose used locally in the project
+These can be enabled as part of the docker-compose used locally in the project.

 ```
   php: